 The area where I conduct research is about halfway up the province of British Columbia on the area known as the Central Coast.
 As most of the population of BC resides near the 49th parallel close to the U.S. border, the area where I work is geographically-isolated and the communities have relatively low populations and minimal infrastructure.
 For example to reach the community of Rivers Inlet (Wuikinuv Village, ~100 people, primarily of Wuikinuxv descent) it requires that I drive 6 hours along Vancouver Island then boat for an additional 2+ hours or take a 0.5 hour float plane ride.
 There are no roads to reach Rivers Inlet.
 Similarly, when I work in Heiltsuk Territory it requires me to fly or boat to the island where the community of Bella Bella is located (~1400 people, primarily of Heiltsuk descent).

-If you would like to hear me interviewed you can listen here CBC_interview_2015.mp3 Or read more in this interview http://www.hakai.org/blog/life-at-hakai/digital-tools-reveal-ancient-art
+If you would like to hear me interviewed you can listen to the CBC_interview or read more in this interview http://www.hakai.org/blog/life-at-hakai/digital-tools-reveal-ancient-art.

 Also thanks to: Wuikinuxv Nation, Heiltsuk Nation, University of Victoria, and the Bradshaw Foundation.

 These photos are not to be reproduced without written permission from Wuikinuxv Nation and the author.

 Location: Victoria, BC, Canada

 In addition to studying rock art, my research interests include: underwater archaeology (excavating shipwrecks, and sea level change), ethnoarchaeology (replicating ancestral skills such as flintnapping, bowdrilling, textile technologies such as spinning/weaving/dyeing), ethnobotany food preservation and storage, community-engaged activities and cultural rediscovery, soil/sediment analysis, midden excavations, lithic and faunal analysis.